virtual-labs-archive/molecular-florescence-spectroscopy-responsive-lab-iiith/README.md

 * After every step performed change the instruction which will explain what has to be done next.

-* To plot the graph, since the data is not available, capture the screen of graph plotting from the flash experiment and play the video when 'scan' button is pressed.
-To capture only a part of the screen [QuickTime](http://quicktime.en.softonic.com/) can be used.
-If data is available then JavaScript frameworks like [Chart.js](http://www.chartjs.org/) can be used.
+* To plot the graph, the videos of the graph has been recorded using a video recorder.

-* Take screenshot of all graphs in a particular experiment.
-Then slideshow these images in a new window when Data button is clicked.
+  Command to install recorder in ubuntu: sudo apt-get install recordmydesktop

 ##### Additional scripts necessary